Warning; this is a grim read. But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 Realizing I’m in trouble, I get myself to a solution of privilege.
 I see a psychotherapist weekly for three months.
 We drop some depth charges into my rage and despair and grief and guilt.

-I don’t think I should protect my ex-partner and non-identified family from their actions – their behaviors are behaviors that thrive in the shadows and wither in the light of day – but I don’t want to shame them either.
+I haven’t identified the people in this story.
+While I don’t think I should protect my ex-partner and my family from their actions – their behaviors are behaviors that thrive in the shadows and wither in the light of day – I don’t want to shame them either.

-I am currently estranged from all the adults mentioned and not mentioned in this post.
+I am currently estranged from most of the adults mentioned and not mentioned in this post.
 I consider it best for my mental & physical health.

-I can rapidly anger when I think of how they have treated me over the years.
-So I try not to think about that.
+As I can rapidly anger when I think of how they have treated me over the years, I try not to focus on the anger (except when I’m using a simple technique to process and release painful emotions!)*

 Rather, I try to practice compassion for them.